Pieter Bruegel the Elder (The Netherlands, 1525 – 1569), The Harvesters, 1565, oil on wood, 46 x 53 inches. Metropolitan

-PART 3: Read two short essays and complete the following 3 written components and exercises based on the contents of these essays:
+PART 3: Read two short essays and complete the following note taking exercise based on the contents of these essays:

 - ‘Becoming Modern’ essay on khanacademy.org: LINK: http://www.khanacademy.org/humanities/becoming-modern/intro-becoming-modern/a/becoming-modern

 - On the MoMA’s website, read the overview ‘What is Modern Art’ and read each of the five sub-categories listed along the left side menu.
 LINK: https://www.moma.org/learn/moma_learning/themes/what-is-modern-art

-Compile thorough yet concise notes of the contents of these two required essays.
-For ‘Becoming Modern’, keep notes divided into the 8 sub-categories used in the essay, beginning with the introductory paragraphs then followed by 7 subheadings using the essay’s subheading words.
+NOTES: Compile thorough yet concise and very short notes of the contents of these two required essays.
+For ‘Becoming Modern’, keep notes divided into the 8 sub-categories used in the essay, beginning with the introductory paragraphs then followed by 7 subheadings using the essay’s subheading words starting with ‘capitalism’.
+If you do not know the meaning of a term or word, look it up and include a definition written in your own words.

 For each category, pull out only the most important and defining individual words or short phrases that relate to the subheading to compile information about what it means to be modern.